lindenb/jvarkit/docs/VcfFilterSequenceOntology.md

 ## History

- * 2018 redesigned a large part of the code
+ * 2018-02-07 refactored a large part of the code
  * 2017 moved to jcommander